ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 ### Development pool integration with Pelion Device Management Update

 Mbed CLI and the Online Compiler implement the Pelion Device Management Update service by directly using the service's APIs and the manifest tool.
-For a device running an updatable application, this means an abstraction of many of the steps of setting up an update campaign.
+For a device running an updatable application, using Mbed CLI and the Online Compiler's built in update features can reduce the steps needed to run an update campaign.

 <!--How secure is this?
 Is it only for development devices, or can I use this for deployment?-->

 Your development tool needs to use your Device Management account's API key to call the Pelion Device Management APIs.
-Once it has access to the APIs, it can generate a manifest, upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
+Once it has access to the APIs, it can generate a manifest and upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
 For more information, see [the update API documentation](https://cloud.mbed.com/docs/current/service-api-references/update-service.html).
 <!--Do we actually use one of the SDKs?
 Python, maybe?
 If so, link to https://cloud.mbed.com/docs/current/mbed-cloud-sdk-python/update.html-->

 <!--Technically there are difference between CLI and IDE, and between a single device and device group flow.
 But I think that's something the tools should cover, not this section-->